Sweeping up Zeta: The Distributive Lattice of Equitable Partitions

-\begin{lemma} Let $\us^*$ be a minimal left balanced block-suffix of $\uu^*$, and let $\vv^*$ be the result of shifting the letters in $\us^*$ one block to the the right.
-Then $\uu^* \lessdot \vv^*$ is a cover relation in the componentwise order.
+\begin{lemma} Let $\us^*$ be a minimal left balanced block suffix of $\uu^*$, and let $\vv^*$ be the result of shifting the letters in $\us^*$ one block to the right in $\uu^*$.
+Then $\uu^* \lessdot \vv^*$ is a cover relation in the componentwise order on equitable partitions of $\uu$.
 All cover relations are of this form. \end{lemma}

-\begin{proof} The first statement follows from the definition of a minimal left balanced block-suffix---once we move any member of that block-suffix, we are forced to move them all to preserve equitability.

-To establish the converse, suppose that we have a cover relation $\uu^* \lessdot \vv^*$.
+\begin{proof} Suppose that we have a cover relation $\uu^* \lessdot \vv^*$.
 Let $\us^*$ be the letters of $\uu^*$ which have moved to the right in $\vv^*$.
 We want to establish that each of the letters of $\us^*$ has moved exactly one step to the right in $\vv^*$.
-Choose some letter $\uu_i$ of $\us^*$ rightmost in its block, and consider the cascade of forced moves that follow once we move it one block to the right: specifically, moving it to the right means that some column now has too many copies of $\bmone$, which forces a letter to move out of that block, which means that another column now has too many copies of $\bmone$, and so on.
-We refer to this sequence as the cascade of forced moves.
-The cascade never tries to move a letter out of an empty block because there is necessarily an element of $\us^*$ available whenever it is needed.
-It therefore terminates at an equitable partition, which must be $\vv^*$, by our assumption that $\uu^*\lessdot \vv^*$.
+But this now follows from~\Cref{lem:cascade}, which establishes that every cover relation is obtained by moving each of the elements of some minimal left balanced block suffix one block to the right.